NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ## Task To Perform (Part B: Design Review)

-For this design review, you need to be as careful, meticulous, and demanding as you were on your schematic design review.
-Everything I said in class about the importance and value of design reviews applies here as well, only more so.
-There are many more things that can go wrong in the layout phase than in the schematic.
+For this design review, you need to be careful, meticulous, and demanding.
+These are the hallmarks of a good design reviewer.

-Use the same reviewer/reviewee team pairs listed for [Lab 03: Arduino and Wireless](/a/eng.ucsd.edu/quadcopterclass/labs/lab-98-new-labs/lab-1-github-arduino-and-wireless).
+Once assigned, your groups design review partners are listed on your Eaglint homepage.

-The reviewee needs to provide the following materials to the reviewers:
+The reviewee needs to provide a zip file of their `hardware` directory (but not their entire github repo).

-1. A fully-routed brd file.
+After you have performed an initial, thorough review, you should meet with the other team to go over any questions you have.
+After that meeting you should produce a file called describing any problems you found.
+You'll commit this to your repo as `design_reviews/questions_about_their_board.txt`.

+You'll commit the corresponding file you receive as `design_reviews/questions_about_our_board.txt`.
+In it, you'll also provide your responses to your reviewer's comments.
+You should mark each comment as `fixed` or provide a carefully reasoned explanation of why you don't think it's problem.

+These file needs to include the following:

+1. The reviewer team name (and student names/email addresses)
+2. The reviewee team name (and sudent names/email addresses)
+3. The date and time that you met face-to-face

+### What To Check For

+As the reviewer, your job is spot potential problems with the design you are reviewing.
+Since you have built a very similar design, you are familiar with the various problems that can arise, hence you are an expert.

+Your review needs to include their schematic, their board layout, and the library entries they created and use.

+As you look over the design you should keep in mind the contents of:

+1. The lab write ups
-2. The corresponding sch file.
+2. The lecture slides
-3. Copies of the libraries used.
-4. A set of gerbers for the same file.
-5. A description of any changes they made to standard library parts, whether it autoroutes, and, if not, what what parts of the design require manual routing.
+3. What I said in class about the design.
+4. What you have learned from the data sheets for the components.

+There is a (very incomplete) checklist of questions for you to consider below.
+But, ultimately, you are responsible for identifying any and all ways that the design you are reviewing fails to match the spec for the class.

+Your grade as the reviewer is based on how many errors I find in the design that you missed.

+### Sample Checklist

 Below is a check list of items you should consider during your design review.
-The reviewee team should already have used this list as checklist for their design.

 * Antenna and Antenna Driver

 	* Do all the traces for the antenna driver reside in layer 1?
-	* Is the trace between the balun and the antenna extra-thick?
+	* Is the trace between the balun and the antenna in the correct net class and the correct width?
 	* Are the other two capacitors close to the balun?
-	* Is the trace between the balun and the antenna short (no longer than the corresponding trace on the red board)?
+	* Is the trace between the balun and the antenna short (no longer than the corresponding trace in the reference design)?
-	* Is there a ground pour in layer Top surrounding the antenna driver components?
-	* Is there a ground pour in layer 2 surround the antenna driver?
-	* Are there vias connecting the two pours and roughly surrounding the antenna driver? are they connected to `GND`?
-	* Is one of the antenna’s pads surrounded by the pours?
 	* Is there ample space around the antenna that is free of metal on all four layers?
-	* Does the layout roughly match the layout on the red board?
+	* Does the layout roughly match the layout on the FCB?
-	* Are there any traces routed through the antenna driver area that are not related to the driver?
+	* Are there any traces routed through the antenna driver area that are not related to the driver in any layer (there should not be)?

 * Power and Ground

 	* Does the `VBAT` power plane reach under all four motor drivers?
 	* Is the `VBAT` power plane wider than 0.5mm everywhere?
-	* Does the `3V` power plane run under microcontroller and near the IMU’s power pins?
+	* Does the `3V3` power plane run under microcontroller and near the IMU’s power pins?
 	* Does the combination of the `BAT_GND` and `GND` ground plane extend to almost every area of the board (with the exception of the area round the antenna)?
-	* Are the `VBAT` and `3V` power pours both in the same metal layer (probably layer 2)?
+	* Are the `VBAT` and `3V3` power pours both in the same metal layer?
 	* Are there any parts of the power our ground pours that are very narrow?
 They should be no “necks” narrower than 0.5mm.
 	* Does the `VBAT` power plane extend to the battery connector?